mcansh/remark-definition-links/__tests__/fixtures/conventions-after.md

 There are a few conventions that Remix uses you should be aware of.

-<docs-info>[Dilum Sanjaya](https://twitter.com/DilumSanjaya) made [an awesome visualization](https://remix-routing-demo.netlify.app/) of how routes in the file system map to the URL in your app that might help you understand these conventions.</docs-info>
+<docs-info>[Dilum Sanjaya][dilum-sanjaya] made [an awesome visualization][an-awesome-visualization] of how routes in the file system map to the URL in your app that might help you understand these conventions.</docs-info>

 ### Special Files

-- **`remix.config.js`**: Remix uses this file to know how to build your app for production and run it in development.
+* **`remix.config.js`**: Remix uses this file to know how to build your app for production and run it in development.
 This file is required.
-- **`app/entry.server.{js,jsx,ts,tsx}`**: This is your entry into the server rendering piece of Remix.
+* **`app/entry.server.{js,jsx,ts,tsx}`**: This is your entry into the server rendering piece of Remix.
 This file is required.
-- **`app/entry.client.{js,jsx,ts,tsx}`**: This is your entry into the browser rendering/hydration piece of Remix.
+* **`app/entry.client.{js,jsx,ts,tsx}`**: This is your entry into the browser rendering/hydration piece of Remix.
 This file is required.

 ### Route File Conventions